daviddoo02/Legolas_Controller/README.md

-# Legolas Controller - A ROS Package for Legolas
+# A ROS Package for Legolas

 Legolas is a mini bipedal robot inspired by the Cassie by Agility Robotics.
 The project aims to provide an open-source platform for learning and applying reinforcement learning in robotics.